Apply for Housing at Pitt-Johnstown

 Note: You may also pay your housing deposit in person or over the phone with the Pitt-Johnstown Business Office.
 The Business Office is located in 125 Blackington Hall.
 The Business Office's phone number is 814-269-7040.
 Deposits paid at the Business Office will not update in the Housing system immediately.
 You will need to wait one business day before completing the Housing application.
 If your deposit has already been paid, you will skip this step and go directly to the Housing application.

-- From the landing page, select the appropriate application.
+- Select the appropriate application.

 - Confirm your personal information and enter your mobile phone number.